Joanna Krupa Just Got Engaged To BF Douglas Nunes — 8 Months After Finalizing Divorce

 Congratulations are in order!
 Reality star Joanna Krupa just revealed that she’s engaged to her boyfriend Douglas Nunes!
 Details!

 Joanna Krupa, 38, is walking down the aisle again!
 The gorgeous Polish model took to Instagram on Sunday, March 25, to let her fans know that she and businessman Douglas Nunes are going to make it official!
-“Just another weekend in the Krupa-Nunes household,” she captioned a photo of their hands and a massive sparkler on her finger while a trio of adorable pups watch nearby.
+“Just another weekend in the Krupa-Nunes household,” she captioned a photo of their hands, and a massive sparkler on her finger, while a trio of adorable pups watch nearby.
 This announcement came totally without warning for fans as Joanna and Douglas have carefully kept their relationship under wraps.
-This is the first photo of them together that she’s shared.
+In fact, this is the first photo of them together that she’s shared!

-This is a whirlwind engagement considering the Dancing With the Stars alum finalized her divorce with Romaine Zago just 8 months ago.
-They had been married for 4 years.
+This is quick engagement considering the Dancing With the Stars alum finalized her divorce with Romaine Zago just 8 months ago.
+They had been married for 4 years before pulling the plug.
 As for Douglas, he’s the president of a property development and entertainment company, according to E!
 News.
-The outlet has also confirmed the exciting engagement news.
+The outlet has also confirmed the exciting engagement news!
 Want more photos of Joanna?
 Head right here!

 Just another weekend in the Krupa-Nunes household ❤️🐶 @nunes451